You are required to attend all presentations and to provide feedback to each team.

-Your group will prepare initial design documents for your cognitive walkthrough with the class and so that graduate students can perform their heuristic evaluations.
+Your team will prepare initial design documents for your cognitive walkthrough with the class and so that graduate students can perform their heuristic evaluations.
 Although you will have 20 minutes for your cognitive walkthrough, your walkthrough should last less than 10 minutes.

 For the cognitive walk you will need a paper prototype and supporting design documents:

-Your group should sketch all major views.
+Your team should sketch all major views.
 The sketches can be neatly hand drawn or you may use drawing software, Flash or other software.
 The sketches can use sticky post-it notes to represent interacting components of the UI.
 All sketches and major views should be scanned so that they can be used in the slides for the cognitive walk through.

 A good reference for paper prototyping is at Board of Innovation, Resources & Tools for Paper Prototyping.

 Use scenarios are stories for the walkthrough and are verbal descriptions demonstrating the use of your app.
 They are descriptions of a single instance using the app.
 The use scenario also motivates the use by initially giving the context of the use.
-Using the personas that your group has created, you should prepare two use scenarios, one for nominal task performance and the other illustrating error handling.
+Using the personas that your team has created, you should prepare two use scenarios, one for nominal task performance and the other illustrating error handling.
 The use scenarios should demonstrate the depth of your system, including the “help” components, meaning it should not be a trivial example of using the system.
 Try to demonstrate as much functionality as possible.

 Barnum (Usability Testing Essentials: Ready, Set…Test!
 Morgan Kaufman, 2010) defines scenarios as stories about “the user in pursuit of a goal” (99).
 Although they will include tasks that users engage in with technology in pursuit of goals, their focus is on why users are using a product to complete certain tasks, not how they are doing so.
 Scenarios help designers to understand user motivation and possible sources of frustration and also why, and whether, they are likely to carry out the tasks that the designers envision.